greeneaaron1/greeneaaron1.github.io/content/posts/my-first-post.md

 draft = false
 +++

-This is the guide I always wanted while learning how to code and use git -- I'll make changes and add to it as I learn more.
+This is the guide I always wanted while learning how to code and use git.
 Hope you find it useful too!

 ## Typical flow (for 90% of cases)